Daniel Bonade: Biography

 Daniel Bonade was born in Geneva, Switzerland on April 4, 1896.
-His father, Louis Bonade, was a clarinetist and received the Premier Prix from the Paris Conservatory in 1870.
+His father, Louis Bonade, was a clarinetist and received the Premier Prix diploma from the Paris Conservatory in 1870.
 His mother, Esther Poissenot, was a pianist and a vocalist.

 After his father's death, Daniel Bonade began studying the clarinet with Ferdinand Capelle at age 8.
-He then studied with Henri Lefebvre, a student of Cyril Rose.
-In 1910, while studying with Lefebvre, Bonade entered the Paris Conservatory and in 1913 at the age of 18 won the Premier Prix.
+He then studied with Henri Lefebvre, a student of Cyrille Rose.
+In 1910, while studying with Lefebvre, Bonade entered the Paris Conservatory and in 1913 at the age of 18 won the Premier Prix diploma.
 After completing his education at the Paris Conservatory, Bonade traveled with the Garde Republicane Band and also freelanced with Ballets Russes, the Sousa Band and other groups.

 In 1916, Bonade was offered the principal clarinet position of the Philadelphia Orchestra under the direction of Leopold Stokowski.
 Bonade was with the Philadelphia Orchestra until 1922 when he took a leave of absence for two years due to salary negotiations.
 He returned to the Orchestra in 1924 and left in 1930 because he thought the Orchestra was not going to survive the stock market crash.

 Bonade played with the Columbia Broadcasting Orchestra until 1933 when he was appointed principal clarinet of the Cleveland Orchestra.
 He remained with the Cleveland Orchestra from 1933 to 1941.
 After his stay in Cleveland, Bonade went on tour with the NBC Symphony Orchestra.
 Bonade's career was cut short by a heart attack after which he was advised by medical doctors to stop playing.

 Bonade later devoted his time to teaching clarinet students and playing low-pressure engagements.
 He and his wife retired to France where he died in Cannes on October 30, 1976.